 When the water is warm and the bass are schooled and competitive and willing to chase, winding the rig in at a good clip will produce some bites.
 But in cold water those bass are waiting for something to just creep in and out of their zone.
 Shad aren't in any big hurry this time of year.
 You want to wind it just fast enough to keep it off the bottom and the blades turning and the tails kicking.
 Much faster than that and you're drastically reducing your bites in the winter.

-Here in a month or so, I will put the rigs away, and they won’t see the light of day until next fall.
-But I’ve had a ball fishing with FLW Tour anglers Charlie Evans and Terry Bolton and FLW Tour Director Bill Taylor for big Kentucky Lake bass the last couple of weeks.
-Guys like Todd and Troy Hollowell have been whacking big strings up here.
-Guys like Jimmy Mason and Lance Walker continue to catch big bass down on Pickwick, Wilson and Wheeler Lakes and we hear the bite picked up recently on Table Rock as well with bass umbrella rigs.
+In late winter and early spring, I will put the rigs away, and they won't see the light of day until the next fall.
+But I've had a ball fishing with FLW Tour anglers Charlie Evans and Terry Bolton and FLW Tour Director Bill Taylor for big Kentucky Lake bass the last couple of years in the winter.
+Guys have been catching big strings still on the umbrella rigs in the winter, but the approaches and lures have become a lot more refined just like with any bass fishing technique.

 The Alabama Rig probably won't ever see that perfect storm it saw in 2011, but it and the other umbrella rigs are still tools for certain situations around the fall and winter months for some fun big bass catching.